 This was a triple-blind, placebo-controlled, randomized, pre- and post-intervention assessment test.
 “Triple blind” means that neither the researchers, nor the participants, nor the evaluators of the Leiden index knew who received the active probiotic or the placebo.

 Researchers were looking at the four patterns of dysfunctional thinking listed above and found that the two behaviors that were significantly helped by the probiotic formula were rumination and aggressive thoughts.

-Two other probiotics, Lactobacillus helveticus R0052 and Bifidobacterium longum R0175 (in Probio’Stick) have been shown efficacious as probiotics for depression.
+Two other probiotics, Lactobacillus helveticus R0052 and Bifidobacterium longum R0175 (in Probio’Stick and also in LifeExtension Florassist Mood from my online dispensary) have been shown efficacious as probiotics for depression.
 Taken together for 30 days they decreased the total scores on an anxiety, depressed states and anger/hostility symptoms checklist for hospitalized patients.

 Three strains of probiotics, Lactobacillus acidophilus, Lactobacillus casei and Bifidobacterium bifidum taken together as probiotics for depression in a randomized, double-blind, placebo-controlled trial in 40 patients with major depressive disorder for 8 weeks showed significantly decreased Beck Depression Inventory total scores.